tirthyme/FT-191051-UserApp/README.md

 Team ID :FT - 191051

 This is an app for OPPO FinTech Contest in IIT Bombay Techfest.
-Certain pre-requirements are there to run this app correctly:

 Certain pre-requirements are there to run this app correctly:
 1. Active Location and Internet Connection